davidgasquez/handbook/content/programming.md

   1. Document the steps.
 Following a step-by-step guide is automation: you are the CPU.
   1. Create automation equivalents.
 Add command-line snippets to replace steps.
   1. Create automation.
 Create a script that runs everything.
+* Makefiles are a great way to document and consolidate different projects of a team.
+Each project should have a `make` that runs it, and perhaps a `make deploy` to deploy it.
+Language and tool independent!

 ## Databases